USEPA/EPA_OMEGA_Model/doc/source/8_glossary.rst

 Consumer Generalized Cost:
  This is part of the Demo Analysis estimation of market shares, and comes from GCAM-USA.
 It includes capital costs (including candidate vehicle prices fed in from the Producer Module, and the cost of a home charger), fuel costs, maintenance costs, time cost of fueling, and parameter values for amortization period and discount rate
 Context Policy:
- The definition of policies which are consistent with all other analysis context assumptions
+ The vehicle emissions policy (or policies) that is inherent in the analysis context, and consistent with all other analysis context assumptions.
+This is the first policy alternative session that must be run in order to ensure that the modeled results are consistent with the analysis context.
 Count:
  The number of vehicles registered at a given time.
 Also known as 'Population'
 Credit: